cloudprivacylabs/json2rdf/README.md

 The RDF node corresponding to the "PostalAddress" property will be a blank node.

-   This uses the referenced node value to create an IRI node.
+   * The following uses the referenced node value to create an IRI node.
 The node value must be an IRI.
 The first node accessible from the current node that has `schemaNodeId: <reference>` value will be used.